ccao-data/data-architecture/dbt/README.md

 of the model itself.
 We generally store these descriptions as [docs blocks](https://docs.getdbt.com/reference/resource-properties/description#use-a-docs-block-in-a-description).

-Ideally, new models should also include descriptions for each column, implemented directly in the `schema.yml` model definition.
-However, our column descriptions are currently sparse, so it is not a strict requirement just yet.
+New models should also include descriptions for each column, implemented directly in the `schema.yml` model definition.
+Docs blocks are generally not necessary for column descriptions, since column descriptions should be kept short and simple so that docs readers can scan them from the context of the "Columns" table.

+Any documentation for a column beyond its basic summary should be stored in a `meta.notes` attribute on the column.

 #### Model tests